zeplin/zeplin-workbook/README.md

 ## Zeplin Projects
-Zeplin projects are created by the design team and are specific to the platform you're developing for.
+Zeplin projects are created by designers and are platform-specific.
+Each project has a dashboard of all the uploaded designs, and a Styleguide, which is a collection of the Text Styles, Colors, and Components.

 |Project Type   |
 | ------------- |